cmichBb/sis-powershell/README.md

 This is still very much an early work-in-progress.
 Please submit issues as you find them, and (obviously, I hope) feel free to make pull requests, forks etc.

+Mentioned as part of my BbWorld 2015 presentation [The SIS Framework: It's Not a Big Truck, It's a Series of Tubes!](https://speakerdeck.com/ksbarnt/the-sis-framework-its-not-a-big-truck-its-a-series-of-tubes)

 ## Version History

 ### v0.1